krlaa/Atlas/3. Resources 📚/Classes/LIS 4414/Products Liability and Driverless Cars- Issues and Guiding Principles for Legislation.md

 - **Misrepresentation** - says one thing but in actuality only partially does as what was advertised.
 	- Several types of misrepresentation
 		- Fraudulent - on on purpose
-		- Negligent - should;
+		- Negligent - should've have known
+- **Breach of Warranty** - divided in to two parts
+	- Express warranty - shows or advertises that product does one thing but doesn't do it well enough
-		-
+	- implied warranty -